What’s the Problem with an Improper Installation of an R-410a System?

 “The most important day in the life of a system is the day it is installed.”

 A heating and air conditioning system is the most expensive appliance to operate in the home.
-In fact 45-55% of your utility bill goes to keeping you warm in the winter and cool in the summer.
-In some cases a system can cost 3-5 times more to operate over the life of the system than the purchase price.
+45-55% of your utility bill goes to keeping you warm in the winter and cool in the summer.
+In some cases, a system can cost 3-5 times more to operate over the life of the system than the purchase price.

 Engineers are constantly looking for new ways to reduce our Nations energy usage by improving the efficiency of the heating and air conditioning systems.
-The problem is not with how a heating and air conditioning systems design but the way it is matched up and installed in the field.
+The problem is not with how heating and air conditioning systems are designed but the way it is matched up and installed in the field.

 – Jack Welch

-The advantage of the R-22 system was connected to its forgiveness of how it was setup in an air conditioning system.
-In fact in quite a few cases we are seeing R-22 systems last as much as 25-30 years before the need to be replaced.
+The advantage of the R-22 system was connected to its forgiveness of how it was set up in the setup conditioning system.
+In fact, in quite a few cases we are seeing R-22 systems last as much as 25-30 years before they need to be replaced.

 The correct answer to how an R-410a refrigeration system works is as follows:

-Check for Leaks Use dry nitrogen to pressurize the tubing and indoor coil through the service valve ports located at the condenser.
-Check for leaks by using an approved bubble solution or other leak-checking method.
-Continue the process until the system has been determined to be leak free.
+- Check for Leaks Use dry nitrogen to pressurize the tubing and indoor coil through the service valve ports located at the condenser.
+Check for leaks by using an approved bubble solution or another leak-checking method.
+Continue the process until the system has been determined to be leak-free.